0707ara/masters_thesis/README.md

 - **Applications**: Relevant literature, articles, and resources cited in the thesis.

 ## License
-This work is published under a "No Modify, No Copy" license.
+This work is published under no license.
 Any redistribution or reproduction of this work must be done with explicit permission from the author.

 ## Author
 Ara Jo - 0707ara.j@gmail.com